AninditaBasu/indica/topics/datavis_meters_pie.md

 ### Steps

 1. Extract categories and values.
     1. Read the input dataset.
     1. Separate it into:
-     -  `labels` = list of category names
+         -  `labels` = list of category names.
-     -  `values` = list of corresponding counts
+         -  `values` = list of corresponding counts.
 1. Group low-frequency categories so that the chart is not cluttered by numerous tiny slices.
     1. Initialise:
-     -  `filtered_labels` as empty
+         -  `filtered_labels` as empty.
-     -  `filtered_values` as empty
+         -  `filtered_values` as empty.
-     -  `other_total = 0`
+         -  `other_total = 0`.
     1. For each `(label, value)` pair:
-     -  If `value < threshold`:
+         -  If `value < threshold`, add `value` to `other_total`.
-       -  Add `value` to `other_total`
          -  Else:
-       -  Append `label` to `filtered_labels`
+             -  Append `label` to `filtered_labels`.
-       -  Append `value` to `filtered_values`
+             -  Append `value` to `filtered_values`.
     1. After processing all items:
          -  If `other_total > 0`:
-       -  Append `"Others"` to `filtered_labels`
+             -  Append `"Others"` to `filtered_labels`.
-       -  Append `other_total` to `filtered_values`
+             -  Append `other_total` to `filtered_values`.
 1. Assign colours.
     1. Generate one colour for each resulting category.
     1. If the number of categories exceeds the palette size, reuse colours cyclically.
     1. If an `"Others"` category exists, override its colour with a neutral colour like grey.
 1. Create the chart canvas.
     1. Initialise a drawing surface with fixed dimensions and background colour.
     1. Reserve space for header, main chart area, and footer.
 1. Add the metadata.
 Place the header at the top and the footer at the bottom.
 1. Render the pie chart.
     1. Draw a pie chart where each slice corresponds to a category and the slice size is proportional to the category count.
     1. Display the category labels outside or near the slices, and the percentage labels inside the slices.
     1. Apply visual styling for start rotation angle, slice borders, label distances, and percentage text distances.
     1. Ensure that the chart uses an equal aspect ratio so that the pie remains circular.
     1. Draw a border frame around the full visualisation area, flush to the edges.
 1. Export the output.
 Save the rendered chart as an image file with high resolution and a tight bounding box.

 ## Pseudocode